Stoney Point (California): Railroad history

-Gabrielino-Tongva Indians Occupy the Land
+Gabrielino-Tongva Natives occupy the land

-Stoney Point was occupied by Gabrielino-Tongva (Gabrielino) Indians beginning in 6000 BC.
+Stoney Point was occupied by Gabrielino-Tongva (Gabrielino) Natives beginning in 6000 BC.
 The Gabrielino homeland offers an area rich in natural resources as well as an effective system of trade.
 This tribe was widely known as skilled hunter-gatherers.
 Faunal and floral resources were abundant and offered a wide variety based on location and season.
-Food sources were available year round, including rabbits, roots/bulbs, and shellfish.
+Food sources were available year-round, including rabbits, roots/bulbs, and shellfish.
 Some crops sprung up only once a year, such as acorns, and were collected in large numbers.
 Winter was the only time of the year that brought up food stresses in inland communities due to lack of fresh vegetation.
 The communities closer to the coast, however, fared just fine with the marine food resources.

-The diversity of resources for the Gabrielino Indians was mainly due to the wide range of biotic zones in their territory.
+The diversity of resources for the Gabrielino Natives was mainly due to the wide range of biotic zones in their territory.
 These included beach and coastal regions, fresh and salt water regions, chaparral and grassland zones, and even woodland and mountain regions.
 Faunal resources included land mammals, fish, insects, reptiles, and sea-mammals.
 Floral resources included trees, plants, seeds, bulbs, and sea grasses.
 Mineral resources included obsidian, chert, and other types of stones to make tools and caulking or adhesive compounds.
-These three resource categories satisfied all the material needs of the Gabrielino Indians.
+These three resource categories satisfied all the material needs of the Gabrielino Natives.

 The Gabrielinos developed sustainable diets by using the resources available to them at different times of the year.
 They were excellent hunters that effectively used their weapons and technology to develop strategies to utilize available resources.
-Meat hunting was prominent during the winter when fresh plant food wasn’t available.
+Meat hunting was prominent during the winter when fresh plant food wasn't available.
 Fishing and sea-mammal hunting took place in the spring and summer seasons and was avoided during the fall and winter when the fish retreated to the south.

 At a ritual called the Mourning Ceremony, food and manufactured items were destroyed to restrict the amount of goods available.
 This Ceremony took place in hopes to maintain the demand for the services as well as skills of the craftsmen of the village.